Quantum metrology with Bloch Oscillations in Floquet phase space: Bloch Dynamics in Floquet phase space

-where $H_0$ is characterized by a conservative and non-periodic potential $U(x)$, and $H_1= V(x)\cos\omega t$ is weak single-frequency perturbation oscillating at the frequency $\omega$.
+where $U(x)$ is a conservative and non-periodic potential and $H_1= V(x)\cos\omega t$ is a weak single-frequency perturbation oscillating at the frequency $\omega$.

-There are two common approaches to reveal the lattice structure of this system in Floquet phase space.
-The first one is based on a perturbative approach combined with a specific time-dependent canonical transformation~\cite{Buchleitner2002}, while the second one relies on the use of Floquet quantum states and quasi-energy theory \cite{Grifoni1998, Holthaus2016}.
+Two common strategies can be used to reveal the lattice structure of this system in Floquet phase space.
+The first one is based on a perturbative approach combined with a specific time-dependent canonical transformation~\cite{Berman1977, Berman1981, Berman1985, Buchleitner2002}, while the second one relies on the use of Floquet quantum states and quasi-energy theory~\cite{Grifoni1998, Holthaus2016}.
 We adopt the first method here, as it is particularly convenient to discuss the various measurement applications that we have in mind.